mglantz/buildah-rootless-demo/README.md

 dnf install podman buildah
 ```

-# Creating a container a tiny container
+# Creating a tiny container
 The container we will build will be based on either Red Hat's Universal Base Image and the special micro format or be built from scratch based on Fedora.

 Micro containers do not come with the normal package managers, something we want to avoid anyways due to security risks.
 UBI-micro containers are small, as an example, [ubi9/ubi-micro](https://catalog.redhat.com/software/containers/ubi9/ubi-micro/615bdf943f6014fa45ae1b58) is only 7.3 MB compressed.